Deep Importance Sampling based on Regression for Model Inversion and Emulation: Numerical experiments

-Furthermore, we compare the NN-AIS schemes with three alternative IS methods: ({\bf IS-U}) with uniform proposal in $\mathcal{X}$, which is very good choice of proposal in this problem; ({\bf IS-G$^\star$}) with Gaussian proposal matching the moments of $\post(\x)$, i.e., the optimal Gaussian proposal; ({\bf IS-G$^\star$+U}) with a proposal which is an equally weighted mixture of the two previous cases.
+Furthermore, we compare the NN-AIS schemes with three alternative IS methods: ({\bf IS-U}) with uniform proposal in $\mathcal{X}$, which is very good choice of proposal in this problem; ({\bf IS-G$^\star$}) with Gaussian proposal matching the moments of $\post(\x)$, i.e., the optimal Gaussian proposal; ({\bf IS-G$^\star$+U}) with a proposal which is an equally weighted mixture of the two previous cases. {In addition, we also test our algorithm using GPs, denoted GP-AIS+U.}

 {\bf Discussion.} As shown in Figures \ref{fig_banana}(a)-(b), NN-AIS and NN-AIS+U outperform the rest.
 NN-AIS performs a bit better than NN-AIS+U: the use of a parametric proposal is safer but entails a loss of performance, trading off exploitation for exploration.
 In Figure \ref{fig_banana}(a), NN-AIS+G shows worse performance in estimating $Z$ in the early iterations as a consequence of the bad initialization and bad parametric proposal.
-However, it quickly improves and start performing as good as IS-G$^\star$ and IS-G$^\star$+U. In Figure \ref{fig_banana}(b), regarding the estimation of $\bm{\mu}$, our methods perform better than alternative IS algorithms.
-Overall, this simple experiment shows the range of performance of our method: it is best if we use only our method, provided that we have a good initialization; adding a good parametric proposal is safer if we do not trust our initialization, showing just a small loss of performance w.r.t. the first scenario.
+However, it quickly improves and start performing as good as IS-G$^\star$ and IS-G$^\star$+U. In Figure \ref{fig_banana}(b), regarding the estimation of $\bm{\mu}$, our methods perform better than alternative IS algorithms. {Figure \ref{fig_banana}(c) shows that GP-AIS+U provides similar performance than NN-AIS+U.} Overall, this simple experiment shows the range of performance of our method: it is best if we use only our method, provided that we have a good initialization; adding a good parametric proposal is safer if we do not trust our initialization, showing just a small loss of performance w.r.t. the first scenario.
 In the case both the initialization and parametric proposal are wrongly chosen, our method is able to achieve good results and recover quickly from a bad initialization.

-As an additional comparison, we have run IS-U for $E>1010$ until it reached the same error in estimation achieved by NN-AIS.
+{\bf Additional comparison.} we have run IS-U for $E>1010$ until it reached the same error in estimation achieved by NN-AIS.
 The results are depicted in Figures \ref{fig_mismoErrorUnif}.
 Specifically, in Figure \ref{fig_mismoErrorUnif}(a) we see that around 29000 more evaluations are needed to obtain the same error in estimating $Z$, and Figure \ref{fig_mismoErrorUnif}(b) shows that around 7000 more evaluations to obtain the same error in estimating $\bm{\mu}$.